sandy98/pgnparser/README.md

 ## PGNParser
 A simple utility to parse PGN chess files and retrieve the collection of games within in JSON format.
+Could be regarded as a PGN compiler, being JSON the 'object format' produced by the compiler.

 ### Build
 Just type 'make' and get: